GSPVK/AniRecomBot/README.md

 ### 🐳 Docker
 1. Create a `.env` file in the root of project directory (there is a `.envExample` to use as a template.)
-2. Run `docker-compose up -d`
+2. Run `docker compose up`

-Also, if you want to create a loading animation, then send the bot a GIF and insert the received file_id into the animation parameter in `handlers/ani_recomms.py:48`, then uncomment the lines.
+Also, if you want to create a loading animation, then send the bot a GIF and insert the received `file_id` into the animation parameter in `handlers/ani_recomms.py:48`, then uncomment the lines.